2023 St. Louis Cardinals season

-The 2023 St. Louis Cardinals season will be the 142nd for the St. Louis Cardinals, a Major League Baseball (MLB) franchise in St. Louis, Missouri.
-It is the 132nd season for the Cardinals in the National League (NL) and their 18th at Busch Stadium III.
+The 2023 St. Louis Cardinals season was the 142nd season for the St. Louis Cardinals, a Major League Baseball franchise in St. Louis, Missouri.
+It was the 132nd season for the Cardinals in the National League and their 18th at Busch Stadium III.
+They entered the season as the defending NL Central champions.
+The Cardinals drew an average home attendance of 40,013 in 81 home games in the 2023 MLB season, the 4th highest in the league.

+Their 82nd loss on September 15 (65–82) guaranteed their first losing season since 2007 (78–84), after 15 consecutive winning seasons and only their third losing season since 1999 (75–86).

+After their 89th loss on September 27, they secured their first last-place finish since 1990 (70–92), with the Pittsburgh Pirates finishing above them in fourth place.

 Previous season

 The Cardinals finished the 2022 season 93–69, to win the National League Central division title for the first time since 2019.
 They lost in the Wild Card round to the Philadelphia Phillies.
 The season also marked the final season for Cardinal legends Albert Pujols and Yadier Molina as both had announced their retirements prior to the season beginning.

 Offseason

 Rule changes

 Pursuant to the CBA, new rule changes will be in place for the 2023 season: